ryanhaining/cppitertools/README.md

 underlying iterables, but if anything noteworthy is needed it is described in this document.

+#### Guarantees of implementations
+By implementations I mean the objects returned by the API's functions.
+All of the implementation classes are move-constructible, not copy-constructible, not assignable.
+All iterators that work over another iterable are tagged as InputIterators and behave as such.

 #### Feedback
 If you find anything not working as you expect, not compiling when you believe it should, a divergence from the python itertools behavior, or any sort of